-Beginning of student teaching in which candidates teach various groups of students in schools and early learning settings.
-A combination of individual tutorials, small group, and whole class instruction at the selected grade level.
-Students work with materials that they have prepared for classroom instruction.
 A continuation of FE II, FE III gives students more independent practice in working with whole class instruction, integrating special needs and ELL students in their assigned classroom.
-Provides 120 hours of practice teaching and 15 hours with special needs children.
+Provides 120 hours of practice teaching hours.
 Not open to non-majors; 3rd year students only.
-Co-requisites: Education 219 or 273; Education 323 and 333.

-Field Experience IV: Observation in Upper Grade Levels (New Church curriculum only).
+Field Experience IV: Observation in Upper Grade Levels

-For students intending to teach in the New Church school system.
-Students will need experience with upper grade levels and this FE provides them with an additional 75 hours of exposure and practice teaching with upper elementary students, in the 4th year.
+For students intending to teach in the General Church school system.
+Students gain experience working with upper grade level students.
+Taken only with permission of the department chair.
 Co-requisite: Psychology 204.
 3 Credits.